The Proliferation of CIPA Wiretapping Lawsuits Targeting Chat Features and Tracking Technologies

 “Pen Register” and “Trap and Trace” Litigation

 These lawsuits involve technologies such as cookies, web beacons, pixels, scripts, and software code that monitor user activities like location, search queries, browsing, and purchase history.
 Such practices are argued to violate various privacy laws, both federal and state.
 A notable case is Jesse Cantu v.
 Geico Insurance Agency LLC, which may expand the application of the VPPA by considering digital data collection practices under the act’s scope.
-Of note, and as is expected for the “aggressively creative” plaintiff’s bar in this predatory space, the VPPA is a federal statute aimed at protecting the privacy of people’s video rentals but has been repurposed by these lawyers to act as a foundation for lawsuits against website operators.
+Of note, and as is expected for the “aggressively creative” plaintiff’s bar in this predatory space, the VPPA is a federal statute aimed at protecting the privacy of people’s video rentals but has been repurposed by these lawyers to act as a foundation for lawsuits against website operators, including a recent case against the NBA.

 A Dynamic Litigation Risk Landscape